yiiidiii/text-driven-3d-shape-generation-and-completion-using-pvd/README.md

-# Text-Driven 3D Shape Generation and Completion Using PVD
+# ext Driven 3D Shape Generation and Completion Using Point-Voxel Diffusion

 ## Requirements:

 Please use a linux based system.

 ### We assume these compilers are installed in your system:
-- g++ (check the version like: gcc --version)
+- g++ (check the version: gcc --version)
 - *Note: make sure the version is compatitible with the python version.*

 ### Steps: